kitium-ai/cyclic-dependency-fixer/README.md

 - 🪶 **Lightweight** - Minimal dependencies, uses regex-based parsing
 - 📄 **Enterprise Reports** - Export JSON or SARIF for CI/CD and audits
 - 🛡️ **Policy Guardrails** - Enforce architectural boundaries before merging
+- 🧭 **Deterministic Graphs** - TypeScript project-aware parsing with `tsconfig` support and path resolution
+- 💾 **Incremental Cache** - Opt-in content-hash cache for stable CI timings and repeated runs
+- 🛟 **Degraded-but-useful Results** - Partial outputs with warning surfacing when some files fail to parse
+- 📈 **Operational Insights** - Metrics in CLI output (parser used, cache hits) for observability

 ### 🤖 AI-Powered Features (NEW!)